icloud-ecnu/ebrowser/README.md

 ### 1.External Dependencies

 Before using our framework, you should get the code of Chromium for Android first.
-The instructions of checking out, building,& running Chromium is [here](https://chromium.googlesource.com/chromium/src/+/master/docs/android_build_instructions.md).
+The instructions for checking out, building,& running Chromium is [here](https://chromium.googlesource.com/chromium/src/+/master/docs/android_build_instructions.md).

 ### 2.Compiling